How To Style Gingham — And Not Look Like a Picnic Blanket

 These days, gingham has been adopted into micro-trends like the coquette aesthetic, often complemented by Peter Pan collars and bow details.
 Last year, Greta Gerwig’s Barbie featured Margot Robbie as the titular character in a baby pink gingham sundress; significant to the film’s depiction of girlhood innocence.
 On the spring/summer 2024 runways, designers used gingham in various formats, from handbags to dresses to head-to-toe separates.

 This pattern isn’t just restricted to hyper-feminine (or thin and white) bodies either.
-It’s actually the kind of pattern that’s so versatile you can find it everywhere — from your favourite second-hand shop to your boyfriend’s wardrobe.
-Whether in the form of an oversized shirt, wide-leg trousers, or a ridiculously-sized scrunchie, gingham’s superpower is that it doesn’t need to be the centre of any outfit.
+It’s actually the kind of pattern that’s so versatile you can find it everywhere — from your favorite second-hand shop to your boyfriend’s wardrobe.
+Whether in the form of an oversized shirt, wide-leg pants, or a ridiculously-sized scrunchie, gingham’s superpower is that it doesn’t need to be the centre of any outfit.

 To incorporate this summery pattern into your life this season, here are the styling tips you need to know.